reisxd/TizenBrew/docs/README.md

 5. You can now launch the TizenBrew app on your TV.

-Note that you can't install TizenBrew to your TV if your TV is Tizen 8 or newer (2024+).
-You'll have to rebuild TizenBrew from source to install it on newer TVs.
+Note that you can't install TizenBrew to your TV if your TV is Tizen 8 (or 7) or newer (2024+ [2023+]).
+You'll have to resign TizenBrew to install it on newer TVs.

 ### Using TizenBrew Installer